naturalsciences/ears-server/readme.md

 # Installation of the EARS server

 ## Prerequisites
 Linux with docker installed.
-Not yet tested on docker on Windows
+Not yet tested on docker on Windows.

 ## Install docker
 Ubuntu: Follow the guidelines on https://docs.docker.com/install/linux/docker-ce/ubuntu/